House Concert Booking

 - Often, house concerts are BYOB and involve a pot-luck dinner or hors d’oeuvres.
 There is usually 30-60 minutes between when doors open and when the music starts.
 This allows for quick catching up with friends, noshing, and pouring + sipping of wine!

-- When there is a critical mass in attendance, or when “start time” rolls around, the concert commences.
+- When there is a critical mass in attendance, or when Start Time rolls around, the concert commences.
+The host usually gathers everyone, introduces the artist, and delivers the message that this is a focused listening experience, not a party with background music.

-- Depending on the space, once you start getting bigger than about 25 or 30 people, you should probably think about having a small PA system to help supplement the natural acoustics.
+- Depending on the space, once you start getting bigger than about 20 or 25 people, you should probably think about having a small PA system to help supplement the natural acoustics.
 This is especially true for duos or groups, as certain instruments (for example, the Dobro is a naturally very loud instrument) can easily overpower vocals or another guitar.
 Also, some guests may have a hard time discerning lyrics in quieter songs without amplification.
 You’d be amazed how much sound can be absorbed in a comfy living room – or how an echo-y room can muddle the words!
+BettySoo happens to be a guitar player who "digs in," so she always prefers to use a PA system, if possible.

 - BettySoo usually plays two 45-minute sets with a short potty/cookie/refreshment break in the middle.
-But shorter or longer sets are easily accommodated as well.
+But shorter or longer sets are easily accommodated as well -- for example, one continuous 60 or 90 minute set.
 She is happy to play whichever of her songs you’d like to hear most (provided she remembers how to play them!
 Advance notice is required for special requests!).

 - Here’s what is wonderful and unique about house concerts: there’s no vast separation dividing the artist from the audience.
 Everyone is in the same room together – sharing, listening, connecting.
 There are certain songs that only work in this sort of setting, as well as a bunch of stories behind the songs artists are only comfortable sharing in this intimate sort of setting.